 Not so players like Best and even Diego Maradona, who won six medals at club level, although lifting the World Cup eclipses most other pieces of objet d’art.
 Pelé, because he was limited to appearing for Santos for most of his career, also had few items to show for his wonderful skills.

 But did this really matter in times gone by?
 Arguably not.
 Today, the football world expects the top names to continually grace the big occasions, but given we are talking about a team game, an individual can only do so much.
-Hence, Messi and Ronaldo have never won the World Cup, even though their fans continually will them to be crowned champion.
+Hence, Ronaldo has never won the World Cup, even though his fans continually will them to be crowned champion.
 While the likes of Matthews and Finney were clubmen of the highest order, they were never likely to win the League Championship with their long-time employers.
 Bobby Moore, another legendary figure, stayed with West Ham for most of his career, a club that was respected and won the occasional cup, but were never contenders for the title.
 In the modern game, great players gravitate towards the clubs with money and trophy-winning potential.
 They might start with a West Ham or a Fulham, but they will surely end up with a Chelsea, a Manchester City or Liverpool.

 A good way to measure this is to consider the England World Cup squads.
 In 1966, Alf Ramsey’s 22 players came from 14 different clubs of which nine were playing for the top six of 1965-66.
 Four years on, the needle had shifted and only 10 clubs were called upon and 11 were from the top six.
 In more recent times, the World Cup squad of 2018 was drawn from 10 clubs, but 18 of the 23 were from the so-called “big six”.